traefik/traefik/docs/content/middlewares/basicauth.md

 The `usersFile` option is the path to an external file that contains the authorized users for the middleware.

-The file content is a list of `name:encoded-password`.
+The file content is a list of `name:hashed-password`.

 !!! note ""